djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 #### Emergencies

-If you're currently afraid of your physical safety or are in danger, contact local law enforcement in Portugal:
+If you're currently afraid regarding your physical safety or are in danger, contact local law enforcement in Portugal:

 * Emergency (Fire, Medical, Police): 112
 * Police directly: +351 222 081 833